ag-gipp/18CicmVmext2/main.md

 ## Conclusion and Outlook

-With VMEXT2, we transformed a tree visualization for the content MathML expression tree, that was only capable to visualize the MathML expression tree, into a content MathML editor.
+With VMEXT2, we transformed a tree visualization for the content MathML expression tree, that was only capable of visualizing the MathML expression tree, into a content MathML editor.
 Moreover, we linked presentation and content more closely and created directs mappings between the visualization and the code representation.
-By doing so, a first step towards semantic formulae in the Wikimedia projects is done.
+By doing so, a step towards semantic formulae in the Wikimedia projects is done.
 However many steps are still open:

 1. We are currently developing a MathML API to Wikidata that allows to read and write MathML expressions to Wikidata.
-2. We are looking for a real visual editing component for presentation MathML that can be integrated to Wikimedia's VisualEditor under the given OpenSource licence and backwards compatibility constraints.
+2. We are looking for a real visual editing component for presentation MathML that can be integrated to Wikimedia's VisualEditor under the given OpenSource license and backward compatibility constraints.
 3. After the completion of Step 1, we are performing user studies to investigate the acceptance of our editor by the community.

 Besides the main use case in Wikipedia and other MediaWikis, such as the [DRMF](https://drmf.wmflabs.org), the components described in section 3 can be used for various purposes in the web.